Credit: ThisIsEngineering

 Pitting Snowflake, Databricks, and AWS Redshift against each other is not enough to find the best solution for your data needs.

-You have to match these solutions’ features to your business requirements.
-The solution with the most features may be too much for you.
-That means you can end up paying for features you don’t need.
+You have to match these solutions' features to your business requirements.
+The solution with the most features may be a lot for you in the sense that you may end up paying for features you don't need.